-Travelling has always been a big part of my life.
+Traveling has always been a big part of my life.
 So it is no wonder, that after leaving the hospital in February 2012 I started thinking about it almost straight away.
-How would I travel now being using a wheelchair?
-After checking all the technical issues of travelling with a wheelchair and successfully accomplishing my first flight to visit my family, it was time to plan an actual trip.
-Countries and islands of Mediterranean Sea have always been one of my favorite destination for a trip.
+How would I travel now using a wheelchair?
+After checking all the technical issues of traveling with a wheelchair and accomplishing my first flight to visit my family, it was time to plan an actual trip.
+Countries and islands of the Mediterranean Sea have always been one of my favorite destination for a trip.
 There are many islands to explore and one of them is the Italian island of Sicily with its active volcano Etna.

 Unfortunately, it was not possible to rent a car with hand-controls, which is still a major problem in Europe.
 Only some places have them but I have not tried those, yet.
 Lucky me, I was not on my own and the duty of being a driver was my wife’s while I was her pilot; and she needed one as the route I planned ran across the whole island of Sicily from Catania on the west side to Trapani on the east side.

 Parking Spaces?
 Forget them in Sicily.
 Sure, there are parking spaces for disabled drivers but… usually occupied or very narrow.
-Driving in this island is a crazy experience.
+Driving on this island is a crazy experience.
 Drivers there don’t care about minor rules on the streets.
-Once we were honked at because we stopped on the red light (!!??) in front of a tunnel entrance.
+Once we were honked at because we stopped at the red light (!!??) in front of a tunnel entrance.
 We found out why when we got green and entered the tunnel.
-We met a few cars facing us from the other side of the tunnel, obviously they entered already on a red light and it was one way road only… yeah, I knew then why we were honked at.
+We met a few cars facing us from the other side of the tunnel they entered already on a red light and it was a one-way road only… yeah, I knew then why we were honked at.
 Funny experience driving in Sicily.
 Don’t do it if your nerves are weak.

 Mount Etna